chinedufn/swift-bridge/README.md

 ## See Also

 - [cxx](https://github.com/dtolnay/cxx)
-  - Heavily inspired the approach of annotating a module with a macro, among other things.
+  - Heavily inspired the annotated module approach, among other things.

 - [Rust on iOS](https://mozilla.github.io/firefox-browser-architecture/experiments/2017-09-06-rust-on-ios.html)
-  - A blog post by Mozilla that explains how to run Rust on iOS
+  - A blog post by Mozilla that explains how to run Rust on iOS.